 Studio photographers will appreciate that the Nikon D800 (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the D800 and GM5 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic GM5 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D800 or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (36.2 vs 15.8MP) with a 54% higher linear resolution.